 Take Breaks from Social Media

 Nothing is better than staying in touch with people through Facebook, Instagram, and Twitter.
 But sometimes, the news we read on social media is misleading and upsetting.
-It is better to set limits and take a break from these platforms.
-Spend some quality time with your family instead.
-Be close to nature, and gardening is a new hobby you would enjoy for sure.
+It is better to set limits and take a break from these platforms, otherwise, you’ll start comparing your lockdown experience to others who seem to be having a better time than you.
+Spend some quality time with your family instead, and call friends using a good old-fashioned phone.

 Above all, it is advisable to talk to a psychologist, counselor, or other people that can help.